RibbitsM/Obsidian/Law School Notes/Year 1/Torts/Lecture 8 (Torts).md

 - House suffered extensive damage, and plaintiff alleged that the flooding was a nuisance
 - Defendant argued that they were not liable as their operation of the sewer system was protected under the defence of [[Statutory Authority]]
 - Trial judge awarded compensation, was appealed successfully at appeal court, and went to the SCC
+### Ryan v Victoria
+- In another Supreme Court judgement, the court elaborated on the inevitability doctrine
+- Rule is that liability is absent if an activity is authorized by law and the nuisance is an inevitable result of performing that activity
+- *Tock* tries to limit the defence to only situations where statute mandates a duty or specifies how to carry out a duty
+- La Forest also deviated from the rule by arguing that the defence only applies if there is statutory exemption from liability
+- Argues that this is a departure from the traditional rule, and we should not follow this precedent